This keto wonton soup is so good that you won’t even miss the wontons. Before you know it, you will only be craving this easy peasy wonton-less soup.

 - 1 bunch green onions, thinly sliced on a bias

-- 14 oz bag of coleslaw mix (cabbage and carrots)
+- 14 ounce bag of coleslaw mix

 - In a large mixing bowl, combine ground pork, coconut aminos, 1 tsp sesame oil, oyster sauce, fish sauce, ginger, red pepper flakes, garlic, green onions, and egg.
 Mix until well incorporated.
 Form the mixture into bite sized meatballs.
 It should yield about 40 meatballs.